North Korea seen intent on provocation but no sign of nuclear test

 “We’re not at the point yet where we would begin discussions with anyone around the world about where the THAAD batteries in production are going,” Carter said.

-China and Russia have both spoken out against placing THAAD, or Terminal High Altitude Area Defense, in South Korea.
+China and Russia have both spoken out against placing THAAD, or Terminal High Altitude Area Defence, in South Korea.

 Han said North Korea did not appear to be preparing for another long-range rocket launch or nuclear test any time soon.